 Public Works Department office hours are 7:00 a.m. to 3:30 p.m.
 September through May, and 6:30 a.m. to 3:00 p.m.
 June through August.

-Click on the links below to for additional information about services in Reading
+See the information below to for additional information about services in Reading

 If you have large items for pickup, such as chairs, carpet, mattresses, washers, etc., you need to call Rumpke in advance of setting out the items.

 Leaf collections are made by city crews in the fall.
+Exact length of time for leaf collection depends upon weather.
+If we can not collect them, please bag them and we will pick them up.
 Contact the City’s Administration Office at (513) 733-3725 for more information.

 Either the Mayor or the Safety Services Director can declare a snow emergency, which will be broadcasted on local radio and television stations.
 While the snow emergency is in effect, streets designated as snow emergency routes must be cleared of parked vehicles so emergency crews can get through.